-Peperomia Ferreyrae [pep-er-ROH-mee-uh, FAR-rer-ay] is a small perennial semi-succulent species from the family Piperaceae, commonly known as the pepper family, and native to Peru and the rain forests of South America.
+Peperomia Ferreyrae [pep-er-ROH-mee-uh, FAR-rer-ay] is a small semi-succulent perennial species from the family Piperaceae.
+This variety of Peperomia is native to Peru and the rain forests of South America.

-The scientific name of this Peperomia plant also refers to its connection with the pepper plant – Peperomia is derived from two Greek words peperi meaning pepper and homoios meaning resembling.
+The scientific name of the Peperomia plant refers to its connection to the pepper plant.
+Peperomia comes from two Greek words peperi meaning pepper and homoios meaning resembling.

 It’s known by the following common names: